 Railways: Aligarh Railway station is one New Delhi- Kolkata line.
 It is also a Junction of Indian Railways.
 Directly trains available for all major cities of India.

-Where to Stay: All types of hotels and guest houses available in Aligarh.
+Where to Stay in Aligarh: All types of hotels and guest houses available in Aligarh.

 Beautiful photographs of our University.
 I wish the blogger could have seen the rest of the places also.
 Its a pleasure to read and feel the blogger’s interest in the impressive architecture of AMU.